Advanced Programmable Interrupt Controller: Discrete APIC

 The first-generation Intel APIC chip, the 82489DX, which was meant to be used with Intel 80486 and early Pentium processors, is actually an external local and I/O APIC in one circuit.
 The Intel MP 1.4 specification refers to it as "discrete APIC" in contrast with the "integrated APIC" found in most of the Pentium processors.
 The 82489DX had 16 interrupt lines; it also had a quirk that it could lose some ISA interrupts.

 In a multiprocessor 486 system, each CPU had to be paired with its own 82489DX; additionally a supplementary 82489DX had to be used as I/O APIC.
 The 82489DX could not emulate the 8259A (XT-PIC) so these also had to be included as physical chips for backwards compatibility.
-The 82489DX was a packaged as a 132-pin PQFP.
+The 82489DX was packaged as a 132-pin PQFP.
+It was available for USD $26 per 1,000-unit in quantities.

 Integrated local APICs

 Local APICs (LAPICs) manage all external interrupts for some specific processor in an SMP system.
 In addition, they are able to accept and generate inter-processor interrupts (IPIs) between LAPICs.
-LAPICs may support up to 224 usable interrupt vectors from an I/O APIC.
+A single LAPIC may support up to 224 usable interrupt vectors from an I/O APIC.
 Vector numbers 0 to 31, out of 0 to 255, are reserved for exception handling by x86 processors.

 All Intel processors starting with the P5 microarchitecture (P54C) have a built-in local APIC.
 However, if the local APIC is disabled in a P5 processor, it cannot be re-enabled by software; this limitation no longer exists in the P6 processors and later ones.

+With the introduction of Pentium 4 HT and Pentium D, each CPU core and each CPU thread have the integrated LAPIC.

 The Message Signaled Interrupts (MSI) feature of the PCI 2.2 and later specifications cannot be used without the local APIC being enabled.
 Use of MSI obviates the need for an I/O APIC.
 Additionally, up to 224 interrupts are supported in MSI mode, and IRQ sharing is not allowed.